Can you spot a fraudulent deal?

 Mar 24th, 2022 | By FCT

-Fraud is on the rise in Canada, especially in Ontario, with high-profile stories of real estate fraud in the millions breaking at the end of 2021 and the start of 2022.
-Catching and preventing fraud is vital when it comes to protecting yourself and your clients.
+Fraud is on the rise in Canada.
+Catching and preventing it is vital when it comes to protecting yourself and your clients.
 But what should you watch out for?

 Over the years, we’ve identified dozens of factors that can indicate a higher likelihood of fraud.
 While the presence of one or more flags doesn’t necessarily mean the deal is bad, several flags may signal a fraudulent transaction.
 Here are just some of the things you should look out for:

 High ratio mortgages, where the borrower is putting less than 20% down, may be cause for concern.
 This is often an easier option for fraudsters as they can commit fewer funds to their scheme.

 Private agreements of purchase and sale where there’s no realtor on record are a warning sign.
 Fraudsters try to remove as many participants from their transactions as they can—realtors have guidelines and best practices they follow to prevent fraud, so they pose a potential risk to criminals.

 When power of attorney is used to conduct a real estate transaction, ask more questions.
 Power of attorney is open to a variety of abuses, so these transactions almost always merit another look in order to spot potential donor abuse.

 Recent activity on the property’s title is important to look at.
 This transaction may be a borrower flipping a property honestly or having to change course.
 But recent activity on the property’s title, especially repeated activity, could be evidence of a shadow flipping scheme or other fraud.